Here are America’s Richest Immigrants in 2021

-Follow a rock star or other celebrities in the entertainment industry, and you become just a fan, or worse, a groupie.
+Follow a rock star or celebrities in the entertainment industry, and you become just a fan, or worse, a groupie.
 If you follow a billionaire, study their traits, and make a plan that you can put into action.
 Guess what?
 You become a millionaire!

-Winners, losers, and other highlights
+Biggest winners, losers, and other highlights

 Here are the richest immigrants as of this writing.